jorge990125/wiki-vmangos/Getting-it-working.md

 ## 4. Editing the config files.

 The final step in getting your server running is to make sure everything is correct in the configuration files.
 There is one for the world server _(mangosd.conf)_, and one for the login server _(realmd.conf)_.
 Those are simple text files that you can edit in notepad.
-There are plenty of setting you can change in there, and there is usually a short documentation for each one, but the most important thing you have to check in order to get things running is the MySQL connection string.
+There are plenty of settings you can change in there, and there is usually a short documentation for each one, but the most important thing you have to check in order to get things running is the MySQL connection string.

 It looks like this:
 > LoginDatabase.Info              = "127.0.0.1;3306;root;root;realmd"